muratkeremozcan/cctdd/ch01-ButtonFooter/ButtonFooter.md

 That fails the test because now we have to pass a `IconClass` prop to the component we are mounting.
 Become familiar with this error; it says we expected some prop but got undefined (Red 3).

+> The same failure could also be caught via a TS error in the test.

 ![ButtonFooter-error](../img/ButtonFooter-error.png)

 If we pass a prop `IconClass` with a value of type `FaEdit`, then our test will pass again (Green 3).